guobbin/label_system/README.md

 # label_system
-a system for labeling ultrasound image of the thyroid nodule
+label system for ultrasound image of the thyroid nodule

 ### Downloading dependencies